Boundary Value Problems for Dirac Operators on Graphs: Boundary conditions

-\begin{exa} To conclude this chapter, we give some examples of characteristic polynomials of graphs: \begin{itemize} \item The characteristic polynomial of the $n$-rose $R_n$ is given by $p_{\mathcal{A}(R_n)}=t^n-nt^{n-1}$. \item The characteristic polynomial of the $n$-cycle $C_n$ is given by $p_{\mathcal{A}(C_n)}=t^n-1$. \item Let $G_1$ be the graph given in Figure \ref{figure:G1}.
+\begin{Example} To conclude this section, we give some examples of characteristic polynomials of graphs: \begin{itemize}\itemsep=0pt \item The characteristic polynomial of the $n$-rose $R_n$ is given by $p_{\mathcal{A}(R_n)}=t^n-nt^{n-1}$. \item The characteristic polynomial of the $n$-cycle $C_n$ is given by $p_{\mathcal{A}(C_n)}=t^n-1$. \item Let $G_1$ be the graph given in Figure \ref{figure:G1}.
 The characteristic polynomial of $G_1$ is given by $p_{\mathcal{A}(G_1)}=t^4-2t^3$.
-The reason that the second-order coefficient is equal to zero is due to the fact that the cycle of length $2$ in the middle cancels out the pair of peripheric loops.
+The reason that the second-order coefficient is equal to zero is due to the fact that the cycle of size $2$ in the middle cancels out the pair of peripheric loops.

 \item Let $G_2$ be the graph given in Figure \ref{figure:G2}.
 The characteristic polynomial of $G_2$ is given by $p_{\mathcal{A}(G_2)}=t^4-2t^3$ and, therefore, is equal to the characteristic polynomial of $G_1$.